 Nursing Home Workers

-In recent years, many healthcare institutions have improved their quality of care in an effort to enhance patient safety.
+At many healthcare institutions, workplace safety and patient safety are closely related goals.
 When patients are safer, employees are safer as well.
-Workers are more apt to take safety precautions on the job when they believe their employer is committed to maintaining a safe workplace.
-Here are some steps employers can take to control some key risks faced by healthcare workers.
+Moreover, workers are more apt to take safety precautions on the job when they believe their employer is committed to maintaining a safe workplace.
+Here are some steps healthcare employers can take to control the three safety risks outlined below.

-Healthcare workers have a higher rate of musculoskeletal injuries than workers in most other industries.
-Many of these injuries are caused by the lifting, moving, or repositioning of patients.
+For healthcare workers, musculoskeletal disorders are a major source of injury.
+Many workers are injured while lifting, moving, or repositioning patients.
 The most common types of injuries are sprains and strains involving the shoulders or lower back.

 Healthcare workers may be exposed to many types of infectious diseases on the job.
-The primary modes of transmission, according to the CDC, are contact, droplets, and airborne particles.
+The primary routes of transmission are contact, droplets, and airborne particles.
 Contact may be direct (touching an infected patient) or indirect (touching an infected item like a door handle).
 Droplets may be created when an infected patient coughs or sneezes.
-Airborne transmission occurs when very small particles remain suspended in air over a period of time.
-The particles may be blown around a building by air currents.
+Airborne transmission occurs when very small particles remain suspended in the air.
+These particles may be distributed via air currents.

 Healthcare employers can protect workers from infectious diseases by instituting an infection control program.
 Controlling infections is a complex task.
 Employers can find detailed information on this subject on the CDC's Infection Control webpage.